mikiya11/FX_MACD/README.md

 # FX_MACD
 Automatic trading of FX using machine learning
-This trading use MACD which technical indicator
+This trading uses the technical indicator MACD

 python 3.8.5
 pytorch 1.7.1